 In This Article

-Unfortunately, it's not always the good traits that are passed along.
-Studies show that “bad genes" may also cause poor vision.
-Eye disease can be passed directly through a mutated gene.
-Or, you can develop them as primary symptoms to hereditary illnesses, such as diabetes.
+Unfortunately, it's not just the good traits that are passed along.
+Studies show that you can inherit “bad genes” that cause poor vision.2

-Not necessarily.
-The genes associated with ocular problems aren't always inherited.
-But if bad eyesight runs in the family, there is a higher chance for blurred vision and related issues.
+But if bad eyesight runs in the family, there is a higher chance that you or your children may have vision impairments.

-DNA tests that detect eye disease are still in the early stages of development.
-However, scientists have uncovered inherited genetic markers that cause bad eyesight in most people.
+DNA tests that can detect your risk for certain eye disorders are still in the early stages of development.
+But scientists have uncovered genetic markers linked to bad vision.

 1. Myopia or Nearsightedness